uds-se/FormatFuzzer/README.md

 ## Copyright

-FormatFuzzer is copyright (c) 2020 by CISPA Helmholtz Center for Information Security.
+FormatFuzzer is Copyright &copy; 2020 by CISPA Helmholtz Center for Information Security.
 The following licenses apply:

 * _The FormatFuzzer code_ (notably, all C++ code and code related to its generation) is subject to the GNU GENERAL PUBLIC LICENSE, as found in [COPYING](COPYING).